-The great news is, you don’t need to create these sales enablement content from scratch.
-You probably have snippets of these content assets lying around in your communication channels (e.g., emails, sales recordings on Zoom).
+You don’t need to create this sales enablement content from scratch.
+Odds are, you probably have snippets of these content assets lying around in your communication channels (e.g., emails, and sales recordings on Zoom).

-Here’s what you need to do: Recap on your most successful sales deals, focusing on those where leads immediately said yes or were convinced by you in the end to buy your product despite having doubts.
+Here’s what you need to do: Recap on your most successful sales deals, focusing on those where leads immediately said yes or were convinced by you in the end.

-Chances are, you’ll spot several sales pitches you can reuse.
-Maybe it’s a first meeting script that never fails to establish rapport with a prospect or a particular line in your email that overcomes a client’s buying objections.
+While reviewing these deals, try to spot the phrases, pitches, or the like that you can reuse.
+Maybe it’s a first-meeting script that never fails to establish rapport with a prospect or a particular line in your email that overcomes a customer’s objection.

-Document and reverse engineer everything you did and said to close these deals.
+Document and reverse engineer everything you did to close these deals.
 Refine if necessary, and save it in a folder where your revenue operations team can access it easily.